sw2719/steam-account-switcher/README.md

 [See this program in action](https://youtu.be/WFtv10RZ_UA)

-STEAM is a trademark of Valve.
+STEAM is a trademark of Valve Corporation.

 This app has no affiliation with Steam and Valve.